cisagov/cyhy_amis/ansible/roles/cyhy_feeds/README.md

 cyhy_feeds
 =====

-A role for installing and configuring MongoDB servers.
+A role for installing and configuring cyhy_feeds instance.

 Requirements
 ------------